pramiti07/ODT-2026-Siya_Pramiti/README.md

 What makes your project original?

 **Response:**
-`[What makes this project different is that it treats a simple ping pong launcher as an interactive experience rather than just a machine.
-The focus is not on building a perfect or accurate robot, but on creating a situation where a person actively engages with it — reacting, adjusting, and trying to keep up.

-The machine continuously fires balls, so the experience feels fast, slightly unpredictable, and physically engaging.
-It becomes less about control and more about reaction, rhythm, and endurance.
-This makes it feel more like playing against something alive rather than using a device, which encourages people to try again and improve.]`
+`[What makes this project original is the shift from building a functional machine to designing an interactive experience.
+Instead of focusing on precision or automation, the project emphasizes human reaction, timing, and engagement.

+The addition of a countdown system using an OLED display and buzzer introduces rhythm and anticipation, transforming the launcher from a continuous device into a structured game.
+This creates moments of tension followed by sudden action, making the experience feel dynamic and slightly unpredictable.

+Rather than acting as a tool, the machine behaves more like an opponent, encouraging users to react, adapt, and improve.
+This shift in focus—from control to interaction—defines the uniqueness of the project.]`

 ---